If you've ever owned a car from the 1990s, you know exactly what we're talking about.

 With the roof primed and sanded, I then applied four coats of paint waiting about 10 minutes between each coat.
 After the paint dried, I upgraded to a 1000 grit sand paper to help remove any paint imperfections such as orange peel and runs, and then I finished it all off with the clear coat.
 If you want a more professional look, you can take an extra step by wet sanding with a 1500 grit sand paper – a step I skipped since this was on the roof of a non-show vehicle.

-Now, I've painted cars in a professional booth before, and I was impressed at how well this aerosol can laid paint.
+Now, I've had the chance to paint cars in a professional booth in the past, but I am far from a professional paint and body guy.
+Yet, when the job was done, I was impressed at how well this aerosol can laid paint.
 I performed this paint repair on a warm and sunny day in my driveway, and I couldn't have been happier with the results I achieved for around $50 (not including shipping or any of the tape and other masking materials that I already had) for a repair that could have easily surpassed $500 at a collision shop.
 Even though there wasn't any wind on the day I painted, I still used pieces of cardboard to make it easier to paint and limit overspray hitting nearby cars.
 As you can see in the image above, the result turned out great with the new paint perfectly blended into the old paint to avoid any obvious lines or shade differences.
 The AutomotiveTouchup paint code perfectly matched my Jeep's factory Char Gold paint color, and with the exception of some primer overspray on the weatherstripping, you couldn't even tell this section had been repainted.